-The General Bachelor of Arts programme without a concentration is offered to students who are interested in Arts courses, but initially have no particular interest in a specific field of study in Arts.
+The General Bachelor of Arts programme without a concentration is offered to students who are interested in Arts courses, but who initially have no particular interest in a specific field of study in Arts.
 The student who has chosen this programme will always have the option later in the course of his/her studies to register in the General Arts programme with a concentration.

 The General Bachelor of Arts programme with a concentration is offered to students who already have an interest in a given field of study in Arts.
-The concentrations in Arts have been designed by the departments in the Faculty of Arts in such a way as to make it easy for a student who has completed the programme with distinction to upgrade his/her degree to an Honours degree with a view to pursuing studies at the graduate level.
+The concentrations in Arts have been designed by the departments in the Arts Division in such a way as to make it easy for a student who has completed the programme with distinction to upgrade his/her degree to an Honours degree with a view to pursuing studies at the graduate level.

-Note that course offerings for the BA are limited at this time and completion of a degree may require attendance at RMC or the completion of some courses at other universities.
+Note that course offerings for the BA with a minor or a concentration are limited at this time and completion of such a degree may require attendance at RMC or the completion of some courses at other universities.

-Please note that those who have registered in the BA Programme offered through DCS prior to 1 Sept 2004 have the option of completing their studies following an earlier description of the degree and of its core credits or the new one, which integrates the new description and the university-level OPME courses or their equivalent.
+Please also note that those who have registered in the BA Programme offered through DCS prior to 01 September 2004 have the option of completing their studies following an earlier description of the degree and of its core credits or the new one, which integrates the new description and the university-level OPME courses or their equivalent.